sourcegraph/about/handbook/engineering/web/goals.md

 * The webapp helps users discover and employ the full power of Sourcegraph effectively, with a high quality and highly usable interface.
 * Soucegraph extensions and the extensions API provide powerful capabilities to users and a great experience for extension developers.
 * Sourcegraph code host native integrations and browser extensions support the most common code hosts and browsers.
-* Code insights expose the value of Sourcegraph's knowledge of your codebase to users at all levels of an organization.

 ### Medium term

 _These medium-term goals are listed in order of rough priority.
 This means we preference a sooner-listed goal when making progress on one would conflict with another goal, but it doesn't mean we only work on the first goal until it's done – we balance our iterations in sum so we can make some progress on all of these goals over a quarter.
 Within each goal, the sub-goals are also listed in (stricter) priority order._

-1. **Make code insights an entirely new reason to use Sourcegraph.**
-   1. Focus on building prototypes to solve the most pressing needs of our customers, to clearly demonstrate the value of code insights.
-   1. Expose more generalizable metrics that let our users measure and track their own goals, whether those are migrations, code smells, security needs, cross-collaboration, or other information about code.
-   1. Expose features that let our users build their own insights.

 1. **Make Sourcegraph extensions a core part of Sourcegraph users' experiences.**
    1. Track anonymized, general usage of extensions to determine which extensions are most successful at adding value for our users to inform our future work.